wikimedia/mediawiki-vagrant/support/packager/template/README.txt

 9a.
 You're done with the USB drive, you can unmount/safely remove it.

 10. You've got fairly recent code off the USB drive, but development continues.
-   So configure git repositories to sync with Gerrit over the network:
+Configure git repositories to sync with Gerrit over the network:

     $ cd ~/Vagrant
     $ git remote set-url origin ssh://GERRIT_USER@gerrit.wikimedia.org:29418/mediawiki/vagrant.git